 The wireless receiver output has rather potential free contactor points.
-However, every contactor has 3 points, viz.
+However, every contractor has 3 points, viz.
 COMMON (COM), Normally Open (NO) and Normally Closed (NC).
-In idle state, COM and NO points remain connected, whereas, COM and NC electrically short.
+In an idle state, COM and NO points remain connected, whereas, COM and NC electrically short.
 When a particular port excited from the transmitter, COM and NO now gets connected.
-Also, COM and NC now gets disconnected.
+Also, COM and NC now get disconnected.

 Wireless transmitter-receiver wiring diagram is as shown.
 However, the wiring is very simple.
 Moreover, it is a replica of 1 port to 11 ports.
 The signal output rather needs to loop back to the signal input.
 Hence, every input of the transmitter constitutes a channel number.
 And therefore, every channel is 1-to-1 mapped to the corresponding receiver.
 Finally, a potential free contact loopback mechanism operates for the transmitter.